 The Company provides modifications to borrowers experiencing financial difficulty ("MBFD"), which may include delays in payment of amounts due, extension of the terms of the notes or reduction in the interest rates on the notes.
 In certain instances, the Company may grant more than one type of modification.
-The granting of modifications for the quarters ended March 31, 2024 and 2023 did not have a material impact on the ACL.
-The following tables provide information related to loans modified for the quarters ended March 31, 2024 and 2023 to borrowers experiencing financial difficulty, disaggregated by class of financing receivable and type of concession granted:
+The granting of modifications for the quarters and six months ended March 31, 2024 June 30, 2024 and 2023 did not have a material impact on the ACL.
+The following tables provide information related to loans modified for the quarters and six months ended March 31, 2024 June 30, 2024 and 2023 to borrowers experiencing financial difficulty, disaggregated by class of financing receivable and type of concession granted: